TheLDB/farcaster-rs/README.md

 <br />
 <br />

-# Credits/Thank you
+# Credits

 - [MistApproach](https://github.com/MistApproach)
-  - Updated deps & optimized some registry functions :D
+  - Tons of various improvements & suggestions to build on top of the crate & prepare it for the hubs launch.

 # 📜 Documentation

-## For extensive documentation, visit our [docs.rs page](https://docs.rs/farcaster-rs/0.1.0-pre.6/farcaster_rs/)
+## For extensive documentation, visit our [docs.rs page](https://docs.rs/farcaster-rs/0.1.0/farcaster_rs/)

-Otherwise, check out the [docs](https://github.com/TheLDB/farcaster-rs/tree/main/docs) folder for examples on how to use functions from each method.

 <br />